Coronavirus measures and funeral services at our crematorium

 What we’re doing

-- restricting funeral attendance to a maximum of five mourners, this must be immediate family or very close friends only
+restricting funeral attendance to a maximum of 20 mourners.
+This must be immediate family or very close friends only

 - enforcing social distancing across all of our sites